Maybe every blogger knows about the Sandbox effect.

 Google Sandbox is a commonly believed filter that’s used by Google to prevent new websites from ranking high in Google’s Search Engine Results Pages (SERPs).
 It’s believed that Google uses this filter to put some restrictions on rankings for new websites.

-Google SandBox: How it was Discovered
+Google SandBox Effect: How it is Discovered

 Why Does the Sandbox Theory Make Sense?